owencoles/click-miner/README.md

 - Optional slow "auto-click" loop, live leading-zero-bits-vs-target indicator, and short inline explanations of what each field means.

+## How it works

+Click Miner talks to your node's JSON-RPC interface to fetch a block template, builds a coinbase transaction paying your configured address, computes the merkle root and assembles an 80-byte header, then runs a single SHA256d hash over it per click (or per auto-click tick) and compares the result against the network target.

 ## Quick start (Docker)

 ```bash